 This finding was based on the model developed by researchers that used information from nest counts and remote sensing imagery.

-The bonobos&rsquo.
-Range is present within the lowland forests of the Democratic Republic of Congo, a politically disturbed country, which made data collection all the more difficult.
+The bonobos’ range is present within the lowland forests of the Democratic Republic of Congo, a politically disturbed country, which made data collection all the more difficult.
 A predictive model was constructed using the field data that was available, which also included the areas that lacked the data.
 The data of bonobo nest locations that was gathered by several organizations from 2003-2010 was finally compiled.
 The data yielded some 2364 nest blocks in which one block was defined as 1 hectare area occupied by one bonobo nest.

-“Bonobos that live in closer proximity to human activity and to points of human access are more vulnerable to poaching, one of their main threats,&rdquo.
-Said Dr. Janet Nackoney, a Research Assistant Professor at University of Maryland and second author of the study.
+“Bonobos that live in closer proximity to human activity and to points of human access are more vulnerable to poaching, one of their main threats,” said Dr. Janet Nackoney, a Research Assistant Professor at University of Maryland and second author of the study.
 “Our results point to the need for more places where bonobos can be safe from hunters, which is an enormous challenge in the DRC.”.

 After considering the ecological factors as well as human impacts the researchers created a spatial model mapping the environmental factors that support the presence of the bonobos.
 Distance from agricultural areas was a determining factor in their habitat.
 Apart from finding that just 28 percent of the bonobo range was suitable for the great ape the researchers also discovered that only 27.5 percent of this suitable range was located in the existing protected areas.